 Melt butter and stir in celery seeds.
 Brush all exposed sides of the bread with the butter mixture.
 I like to sprinkle a little extra celery seed onto the bread if there’s some areas that don’t have much.
 Use about 1/4 cup of butter and 1 tsp of celery seed per loaf.
 Either unsalted or salted butter is fine, depending on your sodium level preference.
 If you’re making a lot of celery bread, I got an inside tip from a local Celery Bread maker.
 Melt the butter and pour it into a shallow baking pan.
 Then dip the bread cubes in the melted butter on each side.
 It’s much faster than brushing each one individually.

 So according to the expert, Pam, who has kindly given us the true method in the comments after this post, prepare the pieces in advance, wrap them tightly and refrigerating them over night.
 Then stand them up in a dish and bake in a hot oven.
 Somewhere around 400 degrees is best and watch them turn golden brown in mere minutes.
-Somewhere around 10 minutes or so, keep an eye on them so they don’t brown too much.
+Somewhere around 10 minutes or so, keeping an eye on them so they don’t brown too much.

 I’ve made a few pieces in a frying pan if I’m not making too many.
 Just grill each side including the top and bottom.
 You can also do them under the broiler but you have to keep turning them.
 And you have to watch them carefully – I’ve burnt an entire pan before and that totally ruins the fish fry.
 Totally.
 The expert method of baking them in a very hot oven is best.

 Plan on everyone eating at least 2 pieces of celery bread.
 And serve it right away, it’s best hot.

 Celery Bread goes great with Cornmeal Crusted Crappie.
 In fact, no fish fry is complete without it.
 So if you can’t make it to the Erie Beach Hotel in Port Dover, Ontario, making your own at home is like a trip down memory lane.